How to Use a Trigger Point Ball Effectively

 how to use a trigger point ballhow to use a trigger point ball

 The tendon attachments for your shoulder muscles can get very sore.
 I find that these are really effective for releasing shoulder tension.
-Put ball at the back, lower part of the shoulder.
+Put the ball at the back, lower part of the shoulder.
 This is where the tendons attach, and it’s very close to your armpit.
 Move around to hit the spot, and you can also try pulling your arm across your body, as you would with a shoulder stretch.

 The photos below illustrate how to use a trigger point ball for your shoulder tendons.